 Writers write.

 You can’t be a writer without writing.
-But writers can have book coaches to help them through the process.
+But writers can have a coach help them through the process.

-While the writing is up to the writer, sometimes the added help of a coach can ensure you take your idea from just the idea to the final product.
+While the writing is up to the writer, sometimes the added help of a coach can ensure you don’t give up along the way, and you are able to turn your book idea into a final product.

-A book coach helps you through the process of writing your book, from brainstorming to publishing.
-Their specific coaching depends on what the individual offers and what you need.
+A book coach helps you through the process of writing your book from brainstorming to publishing.
+The specific coaching style depends on the individual, and also your needs.

-If you need help with brainstorming, a book coach can help.
+If you need help with brainstorming, a coach can help.

 Want to outline but need a guide?
 Hire a book coach.